-Unshielded twisted-pair (UTP) cabling consists of four pairs of color-coded copper wires that have been twisted together and then enclosed in a flexible plastic sheath.
-Its small size can be helpful during installation.
+Unshielded twisted-pair (UTP) cabling consists of four pairs of color-coded copper wires twisted together and then enclosed in a flexible plastic sheath.
+Its small size helpful during installation.
 UTP cable does not use shielding to counter EMI and RFI effects.
 Cable designers discovered that they can limit the negative effect of crosstalk by following ways:-

-• Varying the number of twists per wire pair: To improve the cancellation effect of paired circuit wires, designers vary the number of twists of each wire pair in a cable.
-UTP cable must follow precise specifications governing how many twists or braids are permitted per meter of cable.
+• Varying the several twists per wire pair: To improve the cancellation effect of paired circuit wires, designers vary the several twists of each wire pair in a cable.
+UTP cable must follow precise specifications governing how many twists or braids permitted per meter of cable.
 Notice in the figure 3-3 that the orange/orange white pair is twisted more than the green/green-white pair.
 Each colored pair is twisted a different number of times.

 Standards of UTP Cabling

 UTP cabling conforms to the standards recognized by the TIA/EIA.
 Specifically, TIA/EIA-568 stipulates the commercial cabling standards for LAN installations and is the standard most commonly used in LAN cabling.
 Some of the elements defined are below:-